 This session is divided into two Parts.
 It is strongly recommended that attendees register for Part I and Part II to fully benefit from the content presented.

-Graduate Studies 5 – Mobile Student Self-Service Presenters: Tracey Sinclair, Assistant Director, Graduate Admissions & Records Systems, University of Waterloo
+Graduate Studies 5 – Mobile Student Self-Service Presenter: Tracey Sinclair, Assistant Director, Graduate Admissions & Records Systems, University of Waterloo

 Waterloo recently released a new mobile user interface for undergraduate and graduate student self-service.
 We will review our implementation including timeline, communication plan, student testing and feedback, rollout strategy, functionality, and user analytics.